 A 40lb dog would get very sick after eating one cigarette – and would need only 11 cigarettes to die from nicotine poisoning.
 One cigarette contains 15 to 25 milligrams of nicotine depending on the brand and an E-Cigarette contains 6 mg to 24 mg of Nicotine.
 It is a powerful poison that you inhale into your body.

 Smoking costs how much?

 You know it burns a hole in your pocket.
 According to the office of national statistics a packet of 20 king size cigarettes costs £10.63.
 Not to labour the point but how much is this over a week = £74.41.
 A month (31 days) = £329.53, a year (52 weeks) = £3,869.32 – I will let you work out the lifetime amount …

 Logic just isn’t enough

-This is only a very few of the facts about why it is a good idea to quit smoking, they may not be enough to inspire you to stop on their own.
+These are only a very few of the facts about why it is a good idea to quit smoking, they may not be enough to inspire you to stop on your own.

 Remember I mentioned that a logical decision is not always enough because of the stories and untruths we believe that hold us back.
 Look out for my next post as I will cover some of these and bust those myths.

 I am sure you are already deciding that you want to stop smoking, otherwise you wouldn’t have read this far.